rmjarvis/TreeCorr/docs/scripts.rst

 Along with the installed Python library, TreeCorr also includes two executable scripts, called ``corr2`` and ``corr3``.
-The scripts takes one required command-line argument, which is the name of a configuration file::
+Each script takes one required command-line argument, which is the name of a configuration file::

     corr2 config.yaml